joshnajera/obsidian/Vue.js/Router.md

       path: "/",
       name: "home",
-      component: HomeView,  // This comes from views folder
+      component: HomeView,  // This comes from views folder },
-		// Note: This may be the non-lazy-load style
-    },
     {
       path: "/developer/:id",  // Dynamic paths -- params via useRoute